 Plot B: Dinah in court with Billy.

-Plot C: David having issues at home with his family after returning.
+Plot C: David is having issues at home with his family after returning.

 Act 1:

 Plot A: Frank is still attending trauma meetings with Curtis.
-He is trying to get back into the real world and try to live a normal life under his alias “Pete Castiglione”.
+He is trying to get back into the real world and try to live a normal life under his alias “Pete Castiglione.”

-Plot B: Dinah is still recovering from her injuries and is getting ready to go to court to testify against Billy for his crimes from season 1.
+Plot B: Dinah is still recovering from her injuries and is getting ready to go to court to testify against Billy for his crimes from Season 1.

 Plot C: David and his family are back together but are experiencing some issues due to David being gone for so long.
 There are issues but David is trying to keep everything together.